pabloguarda/isuelogit/README.md

 4. Open any of the notebooks include in folder `notebooks` and choose kernel `venv-isuelogit` to run it

 ## Collaboration
 For any questions or interest of collaborating in this project, please contact pabloguarda@cmu.edu.
+This package was developed under the guidance of Prof. Sean Qian.